meelgroup/KCBox/README.md

 ## PreLite Description

 PreLite is a light version of preprocessor that can simplify a CNF formula in DIMACS format as an equivalent one.
-For example, (x1 or x2) and (not x1 or not x2 or not x3) can be expressed as follows:
+For example, (x1 or x2) and (not x1 or not x2 or not x3) can be expressed in DIMACS format as follows:

 ```
 p cnf 3 2